trosie3/UofODataViz_Final_Project/README.md

 - Health of the pet might have a significant impact, most people would probably adopt healthy over injured. (image of graph we made)
   - Most pets appear to be healthy in this data set, and the pattern of speed follows that of the overall speed break down.
 - Age of the pet to have a large impact.
 Everyone loves kittens and puppies, and older pets may be 'less adoptable.' (image of graph we made)
-  - Most pets are under the 65 month.
+  - Most pets are under the 65 months old.
 This graph does appear to show that as age increased and the time it takes a pet to get adopted increases as well.
 - The number of photos of the pet(s) will a have an impact, if looking online you are probably looking for pictures and then scrolling through them as part of the decision process. (image of graph we made)
   - Most pets have photos, bulk of them have between 1 and 5 photos.
 - A common thought is that black pets are less adoptable, so 'color1' might have more an impact (image of graph we made)
-  - (check Bren) For both cats and dogs, the largest number of pets are still at the shelter(speed 4).
-Compared to other single colored animals a pattern is hard to discern, other than of the single colored animals there are more black only pets in this dataset over.
+  - For both cats and dogs, the largest number of black pets are still at the shelter (speed 4).
+Compared to other single colored animals, a pattern is hard to discern, other than- of the single colored animals- there are more black only pets in this dataset over other colors.
-- The description will likely be at least somewhat important perhaps towards the top, not everyone reads descriptions but many do. (image of speed vs word count)
+- The description will likely be at least somewhat important perhaps towards the top, not everyone reads descriptions, but many do. (image of speed vs word count)
   - At most descriptions are under 250 words, with the three faster speed being closer to 200.
 There does appear to be some coordination that as word count goes up the timeline of the pet adoption also increases.

 ## Model Results